-For others, it can feel like they’re constantly on stage.
+For others, it can feel like they’re always on stage.
 Do you remember how it feels while you’re doing public speaking?
 Just imagine that as a constant for someone with social anxiety.
 If left unchecked, it can begin to feel as though one’s life is falling apart.

 The good news about social anxiety is that it can be treated and overcome.
-Unlike other forms of anxiety that can only be managed, with enough treatment and time, many sufferers can reduce the levels of anxiety the feel during social settings.
+Unlike other forms of stress that can only be managed, with enough treatment and time, many sufferers can reduce the levels of anxiety they feel during social settings.

 Here are 6 effective ways to help treat and overcome your shyness and social anxiety.